 The Tax Sharing Agreement will require the approval of the Bankruptcy Court and the Commonwealth Court to become effective.
 There can be no assurance, however, that either or both courts will approve the Tax Sharing Agreement.
-In the event the Tax Sharing Agreement is not approved by the Bankruptcy Court and/or the Commonwealth Court, the Tax Sharing Agreement may need to be modified.
+In the event the Tax Sharing Agreement is not approved by the Bankruptcy Court and/or the Commonwealth Court, the Tax Sharing Agreement may need to be modified, in a manner adverse to the Holders of Claims against RESC.